 Vitamin D supplementation may help some individuals with seasonal affective disorder.
 Your body needs vitamin D to create serotonin from it’s precursor tryptophan.
 Low levels of vitamin D may prevent the body from producing enough serotonin, leading to low-mood, anxiety, and depression.

-On an overcast day, light levels outdoors are typically 1000-2000 lux.
+Spend time outdoors!
+Even on an overcast day, light levels outdoors are typically 1000-2000 lux.
 Compare that to 150 lux, which is the light level in the average home, and you’ll see that even on an overcast day you can get as much as 10 times the light exposure outdoors as you would get inside.
 Remember, SERT is down-regulated in bright light, so any increase in light levels can potentially help you keep more serotonin active longer.
 A light box is another option for those who can’t be outside due to weather extremes.

 A good workout promotes both serotonin production and release.
 Short amounts of aerobic exercise like cycling, basketball, or running are especially good at increasing serotonin levels in the brain.
 So are low-intensity, meditative practices like yoga.
 One caveat: to get the benefit, these should be exercises that you enjoy.
 Rather than worrying about the “right” exercise or the exercise that’s “best” for you to do, focus on the things that you like the best.
 And don’t overdo it - too much exercise can actually deplete serotonin